bpesquet/pyfit/README.md

 This project's main goal is to help ML students and enthusiasts get a deeper understanding of the Machine Learning workflow and main algorithms, by implementing them from scratch.

-As a Python package, it also strives to define a clean, pythonic API and follow good coding practices.
-It uses [type annotations](https://www.python.org/dev/peps/pep-0484/), [pylint](https://www.pylint.org/) and [mypy](http://mypy-lang.org/) for linting, and [pytest](https://pytest.org) for testing.
+As a Python package, it also strives to define a clean, pythonic API and follow good coding practices, including [type annotations](https://www.python.org/dev/peps/pep-0484/).

 ## Status

-**pyfit** is currently under active development.
+**pyfit** is a work in progress currently in alpha status.
 See [Progress](https://github.com/bpesquet/pyfit/projects/1) for details.

 ## Content